tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. data:: DVDATrack.titleset

-   An integer of this tracks's titleset, offset from 0.
+   An integer of this track's titleset, offset from 0.

 .. data:: DVDATrack.title